cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 } Poplar1InputShare;
 ~~~

-#### Prep Share
+#### Verifier Share

-Encoding of the prep share depends on the round of sketching: if the first
+Encoding of the verifier share depends on the round of sketching: if the first
 round, then each sketch share has three field elements; if the second round,
 then each sketch share has one field element.
 The field that is used depends on
 the level of the IDPF tree specified by the aggregation parameter, either the